 Learn how to play piano chords with the help of our piano chord charts.
 This is a great place for beginners to start!

 Have you ever seen those letters up above the staff in your sheet music and wondered what they are?
 Those letters are chord symbols.
-Although guitar players use chord symbols all the time, for many beginning piano students chords are a mysterious art.
-But for folk, jazz, pop, and rock musicians, chords are the foundation of how they think about, play, and perform music.
-In this article, I’ll show you how to make basic and advanced piano chords, how to read chord symbols, and how to use chords to make your piano playing more amazing than ever.
+For many beginning piano students, chords are a mysterious art, but for folk, jazz, pop, and rock musicians, chords are the foundation of how they think about, play, and perform music.
+In this article, you’ll learn how to play basic and advanced piano chords, how to read chord symbols, and how to use chords to make your piano playing more amazing than ever.

 Get The Ultimate Piano Chord Chart FREE!

 Most simply put, if you play more than one note at a time you’ve got a chord.
 So which notes make which chord?
-With eighty-eight keys on the piano, that makes an impossible number of combinations for creating chords, right?
-Actually it’s simpler than that.
+With eighty-eight keys on the piano, that makes an impossible number of combinations for creating piano chords, right?
+Actually, it’s simpler than that.
 The piano keyboard has only twelve different tones, which make up the chromatic scale, and they repeat as you go up the keyboard.
-Each white or black key is included in the scale, and is a half-step away from the keys next to it.
-As you go up the keyboard, twelve half-steps will bring you right back to where you started in the sequence of tones.
-When you make a chord, the distance, measured in half-steps, between the tones of a chord determines what kind of chord it is.
+Each white or black key is included in the scale, and is a half step away from the keys next to it.
+As you go up the keyboard, twelve half steps will bring you right back to where you started in the sequence of tones.
+When you make a chord, the distance, measured in half steps, between the tones of a chord determines what kind of chord it is.

 Sign up for a free account now and learn with over 300 video lessons (and counting!) accessible on any smart device.